nikitinprior/dF80/README.md

 Perhaps, based on this program, someone will find and fix the error of this compiler.
 I keep the disassembled program for later improvements.

+I assume that for CP/M the FORTRAN compiler is 80 Ver.
+3.4 Copyright 1978, 79, 80 (C) Microsoft Created: 19-Feb-85 was remade from the executable code of the FORTRAN-80 Ver compiler.
+3.4 Copyright 1978, 79, 80 (C) Microsoft Created: 01-Dec-80 for TRS-80.

+It is most likely that the original compiler for TRS-80 was prepared directly by Microsoft.
+Disassembly of the source file F80.CMD showed the presence in the executable file of a set of traps placed by the authors of the program to complicate its disassembly.
+Fragments of superfluous code were excluded from the program modified for CP/M and a number of other actions were performed to overcome the protection against disassembly.
+A mistake was made in some place.

+Who performed this transformation will remain unknown.

+However, I disassembled the compiler F80 Ver.
+3.44 for CP/M. The file with the program has the name F.MAC.
+Compiling this file results in the creation of an executable file completely identical to the original program.

 Andrey Nikitin